 Completely avoiding rice, although it does not seem like a very viable option for Indians.

 It is rather better to include it less frequently and avoid intake of it in large portions.

 Make sure you do not include rice thrice in a day in your meals as a diabetic patient.

 Instead, reduce your quantity of rice intake to half of what it was, and add more protein and vegetables to balance it according to your diabetic needs.

 5. Starchy vegetables – potatoes, sweet potatoes, yam, beets, etc.

-Potatoes, sweet potatoes, yams, beetroots, etc. are tuberous veggies that are high in starch.
+Potatoes, sweet potatoes, yams, beetroots, etc., are tuberous veggies high in starch.

 These vegetables are common ingredients in the Indian kitchen.

 These tubers are a good source of fiber, but they also contain high amounts of starch, carbohydrates, and sugars.

 Too much intake of these veggies can cause potential rises and risks in your blood sugar levels.